marcmylemans/marcmylemans.github.io/_posts/2023-09-07-RemoteDesktopPart7.md

 layout: post
 title: Remote Desktop Services, Securing it with Azure MFA!
 categories: Windows Server
-tags: server 2022 rdp part4 office o365
+tags: server 2022 rdp part7 mfa
 ---

 In this video we will install the Azure MFA NPS Extension, with this extension we can use the Multifactor Authentication from Azure AD and securing the Remote Desktop Gateway connection for Remote Desktop.